Joel Swanson, Lieutenant

 Phone: (661) 391-7500

-The Kern County Sheriff’s Department Air Support Unit consists of airborne assets in the form of three fixed wing airplanes and five helicopters.
+The Kern County Sheriff’s Office Air Support Unit consists of airborne assets in the form of three fixed wing airplanes and five helicopters.
 Various missions are flown daily which may include surveillance flights, administrative transport, search and rescue missions, and law enforcement patrol.
 Regardless of the mission type, the Kern County Sheriff’s Air Support unit is committed to supporting all public safety agencies within Kern County, the State of California, and the U.S. Federal Government.
 The unit strives to maintain a constant state of readiness as an airborne asset to assist all those in need regardless of the time, day or night, civilian or sworn.
 The unit’s goal is to support ground personnel in all operations and to make sure all those involved make it home safely.
-Most importantly, the unit has the distinct honor of assisting the Kern County Sheriff’s Department and its members in their daily commitment to work in partnership with our community to enhance the safety, security, and quality of life for the residents and visitors of Kern County through professional public safety services.
+Most importantly, the unit has the distinct honor of assisting the Kern County Sheriff’s Office and its members in their daily commitment to work in partnership with our community to enhance the safety, security, and quality of life for the residents and visitors of Kern County through professional public safety services.

-In 1972, the Kern County Sheriff’s Department started the Air Support Unit with the purchase of a brand new Bell 47 helicopter.
+In 1972, the Kern County Sheriff’s Office started the Air Support Unit with the purchase of a brand new Bell 47 helicopter.
 Bell 47 helicopters were used extensively by the U.S. Army during the Korean War for medical evacuation of soldiers wounded in combat.
 This little helicopter is seen in the opening credits of the 1970‘s hit TV series “MASH“.
 The Sheriff’s helicopter, affectionately nicknamed “Little Hal” after local reporter Hal Lafoon, flew patrol missions until 1975.
 In 1975, Little Hal crashed while patrolling the Kern River Canyon when it struck electric aerial wires inside the mouth of the canyon.
 The helicopter was destroyed but, thankfully, both crewmembers survived.

 Following the destruction of the Bell 47, the department purchased a Hughes 500C.
 This helicopter flew until 1978 when the Air Unit was deactivated due to the lack of funding.
 In 1984, the Air Unit was reinstated.
 A Bell 206B, commonly known as the Jet Ranger, was leased and used until 1987 at which time the department purchased two new MD 500E helicopters equipped with Spectrolab SX-16 searchlights.

-In 1987 the Sheriff’s Department seized a Cessna Turbo Centurion T-210N fixed wing airplane through the asset forfeiture process during a narcotics investigation.
+In 1987 the Sheriff’s Office seized a Cessna Turbo Centurion T-210N fixed wing airplane through the asset forfeiture process during a narcotics investigation.
 It is still in use today for investigative operations and administrative transport.

 In 1990 the department purchased two FLIR (Forward Looking Infrared) thermal imagers for the helicopters.
 Even though they are no longer considered state-of- the art imagers, they are still used by the unit and are invaluable tools used in the apprehension of criminals and surveillance operations.
 These FLIR units will eventually be replaced with the latest thermal imaging systems which offer better capabilities.

-In 1997, the department obtained two Bell OH-58A+ helicopters from the United States Department of Defense, through the California Governor’s Office of Criminal Justice Planning.
+In 1997, the Sheriff’s Office obtained two Bell OH-58A+ helicopters from the United States Department of Defense, through the California Governor’s Office of Criminal Justice Planning.
 The military equivalent to the civilian Bell Jet Ranger, these two helicopters were in excellent condition having served with the Army National Guard in South Dakota.
 They were obtained at no cost to the County of Kern.
 Each of these helicopters were re-furbished, in-house, and painted using the Air Unit’s white, green, and gold paint scheme.
 Like both previously purchased MD 500E helicopters, these OH-58A+ helicopters are meticulously maintained.
 They also use the same Spectrolab SX-16 searchlights and FLIR imaging systems.
 One MD 500E and one OH-58A+ are currently outfitted with an external load hook and are used for long-line operations.
-Each year, hundreds of thousands of marijuana plants are removed from illegal marijuana grows, usually in the mountainous areas of Kern, using the helicopters equipped with t external hooks.
+Each year, hundreds of thousands of marijuana plants are removed from illegal marijuana grows, usually in the mountainous areas of Kern, using the helicopters equipped with the external hooks.

-In 2001, the department received a state grant from the Governor’s Office of Criminal Justice Planning to purchase a brand new Cessna Turbo Stationair T-206H fixed wing aircraft.
+In 2001, the department received a state grant from the Governor’s Office of Criminal Justice Planning to purchase a brand-new Cessna Turbo Stationair T-206H fixed wing aircraft.
 This airplane is used for investigative operations and is equipped with the latest in surveillance equipment, including a GyroCam broadcast quality camera with night vision capabilities.

 In 2006 the unit began using the latest in night vision goggles, ANVIS-9, for nighttime helicopter operations.
 These goggles, also used by the four US military branches, were purchased with a grant from the office of the US Department of Homeland Security.
 These goggles afford the aircrews with enhanced safety and capabilities that were not enjoyed before.